 Leadership Overview

-Elections Canada has 5 executives leading key functions including strategy, operations, and human resources.
+Elections Canada has 5 executives leading key functions including information technology, strategic operations, financial administration, human resources, and executive management.

 Leadership Roles at Elections Canada